An Apology for Money: Instabilities Unknowables

+\begin{quote} And indeed the whole is a Mystery even to the Politicians, how we have been able to continue a War four years without Money, and how we could pay with Paper, that had no previously fix'd Fund appropriated specifically to redeem it.
+This Currency, as we manage it, is a wonderful Machine.
+It performs its Office when we issue it; it pays and clothes Troops, and provides Victuals and Ammunition; and when we are obliged to issue a Quantity excessive, it pays itself off by Depreciation. ({\em Benjamin Franklin }, from a {\it Letter to Samuel Cooper, dated April 22nd, 1779)} in {\em The writings of Benjamin Franklin. {V}olume {VII}.})) \end{quote}

+{{N}}{ot} everybody can get rid of debt by eliminating his creditors by killing them.
+Historically, this style was executed, for instance, in order to restore the depleted {\em Roman Treasury (Aerarium)} through the Roman proscription -- the persecution of the rich -- enacted by {\it Sulla} in 82~BC, followed by {\em Catilina} in 63 BC who also promised the abolition the universal cancellation of debts inscribed on the {\it novae tabulae}, and another proscription under the {\it Second Triumvirate} in 43~BC.
+A different historic example is the fight of Philipp IV of France against the Knights Templar in 1307.

-In what follows, three modes of getting rid of debt are mentioned: (i) monetization of debt accompanied by (hyper)inflation, (ii) cutbacks in spending, and (iii) bankruptcy, the latter two being accompanied by recession.
-Unfortunately, these seem to be the long-term options, as there is no ``free lunch.''
+In what follows, three ``more civilized'' modes of getting rid of debt are mentioned: the first option is direct monetization of debt accompanied by (hyper)inflation.
+The second, politically difficult, option attempts to cut back on spending, such as levying higher taxes, or by direct budget cuts.
+Finally, the ultimate fallback option is bankruptcy or ``haircuts'' by paying less back than borrowed.
+Unfortunately, these seem to be the only long-term options, as there is no free lunch.